prestonip/test2FINAL/README.md

 '''

 This grammar conforms to the rules of an LL grammar.
 There is no lefthand recursion, and no rule ever calls itself.

+Also, * and + are swapped in the syntax rules.
+The two tokens retian their conventional meanings (multiplication and addition, respectively), and thusly break the PEMDAS precedence rule.